Switching to the WordPress block editor can be a big step if your site has been running smoothly with the classic editor.

 1. Test Your Website on a Local Server

-Using a local server simply means installing your WordPress site on your personal computer with software like WAMP or MAMP (for Mac).
+Using a local server means installing your WordPress site on your personal computer.
+Modern tools like LocalWP (formerly Local by Flywheel) or XAMPP make this easy with one-click WordPress installations.

 In this method, you will first move a copy of your live WordPress site to the local server using a migration plugin like Duplicator.